Why do women outlive men?

 Tips for longevity:

-‘ Get enough sleep.
+• Get enough sleep.
 It will strengthen your immune system.
 Inadequate sleep (five hours or less a night) may increase overall mortality risk by as much as 15 percent.
+Men typically get a better night’s sleep than women and this is why.